Waterford F.C.: Early 1980s to mid-2010s

-Takeover and back to original name
+Modern day

-After the suffering many years both on and off the pitch, the Club needed a big shake up from top to bottom.
-After weeks of speculation on social media the Club officially announced that Swindon Town chairman Lee Power had assumed control.
-Shortly after taking control, he outlined his plan to rebrand the Club from top to bottom, removing 'United' from the Club's name, going back to the original name of Waterford FC.
-He also wished to change the Club's crest and jersey to something more traditional.
-On 2 January 2017, the Club announced the new managerial team for the coming season.
-The new head coach was former player and manager Alan Reynolds and Pat Fenlon was appointed as the Club's new director of football.
-As the squad started to take shape, the Club officially announced on 20 January 2017 that they would change back to the Club's original identity with a name change to Waterford FC.
-They also unveiled the new crest which was a modernised version of the Club's first ever crest from 1930.

-Under the new leadership Waterford FC signed high-profile players and ran the club in a new professional way.
-The club has developed a strong fanbase over the 2017 season and this was coupled with promotion to the League of Ireland Premier Division.

-After Waterford beat Wexford 3–0 and Cobh Ramblers were defeated 3–0 by Cabinteely Waterford were officially crowned league champions and promoted back to the Premier Division for 2018.
+After weeks of speculation on social media, the club officially announced in mid-November 2016 that Swindon Town chairman Lee Power had assumed control.
+Shortly after taking control, he outlined his plan to rebrand the club, removing 'United' from the club's name, going back to the original name of Waterford FC.
+He also wished to change the club's crest and jersey to something more traditional.
+On 2 January 2017, the club announced the new managerial team for the coming season.
+The new head coach was former player and manager Alan Reynolds and Pat Fenlon was appointed as the club's director of football.
+As the squad started to take shape, the club officially announced on 20 January 2017 that they would change back to the original Waterford FC name.
+They also unveiled the new crest which was a modernised version of the club's first ever crest from 1930.
+Under the new leadership, Waterford FC signed several high-profile players and ran the club in a new professional way.
+After Waterford beat Wexford 3–0 and Cobh Ramblers were defeated 3–0 by Cabinteely, Waterford were officially crowned league champions and promoted back to the Premier Division for 2018.

 Waterford qualified for the Europa League first qualifying round by finishing fourth in the 2018 League of Ireland Premier Division, but were ruled by UEFA to have not passed the "three-year rule" as the club were reformed in 2016.
 As a result, the berth was given to the fifth-placed team of the league, St Patrick's Athletic.

 Reynolds resigned as manager on 16 June 2020.